-Please respect that this is an event involving expensive Ice Art and children and volunteers.
+Please respect that this is an event involving expensive Ice Art pieces, children and volunteers.

 The Ice Art produced by our Artists is extremely valuable and cannot be replaced.
 After the competition, many of the Artists leave to return to work and therefore are not available to fix or correct any accidents or vandalism on their artworks.